GieskerB/AspectCppLibrary/docs/_build/html/_sources/generated_docs/error_code_converter_ah.rst.txt

 ``errno_check`` (Advice)
 ------------------------

-**Brief Description:** Advice checks if errno is set to a non-zero value after the function call.
+**Brief Description:** This advice checks if errno is set to a non-zero value after the function call

-**Detailed Description:**

-    If this conditions is met, it throws an `acp::ErrnoException` with the current value of errno.
-    It is recommended to use this advice in conjunction with the StackTrace aspect to get a full stack trace.

 .. _error_code_converter_ah_ignore: